mibopenscience/mibopenscience.github.io/uvcollections/_c01toolbox/reportingguidelines.md

 ## Where do we find them?
 The easiest way, at least for medically oriented research, is to go to [equator network](https://www.equator-network.org/).
-Equator provides checklists, flow diagrams, structured text and links to elaboration papers for some of the guidelines for most common (health) study types, for example:
+Equator provides checklists, flow diagrams, structured text and links to elaboration papers for some of the guidelines for most common (health) study types.
+See table below.
+Of course, you may search via Google scholar and other search engines if your research design is not covered by any of the guidelines in the Equator toolbox.

 | Study type | Reporting guideline |
 | ------ | ------ |
 | Randomized trials | [CONSORT](http://www.equator-network.org/reporting-guidelines/consort/), see also extentions: cluster, cross-over, stepped wedge, mutli-arm |
 | Qualitative research | [COREQ](http://www.equator-network.org/reporting-guidelines/coreq/), [SRQR](http://www.equator-network.org/reporting-guidelines/srqr/) |
 | Systematic reviews | [PRISMA](http://www.equator-network.org/reporting-guidelines/prisma/), see also PRISMA-harms, network meta-analysis |
 | Observational studies | [STROBE](http://www.equator-network.org/reporting-guidelines/strobe/) |
 | Prediction models | [TRIPOD](http://www.equator-network.org/reporting-guidelines/tripod/) |

-Of course, you may search via Google scholar and other search engines if your research design is not covered by any of the guidelines in the Equator toolbox.